AlpETuna/FocusFlow/DEMO_OPTIONS.md

 ## 🎬 Demo Presentation Tips

 ### 30-Second Pitch
-*"This is FocusFlow - an AI-powered productivity app that uses machine learning to analyze your screen and help you stay focused.
+*"This is Root Focus - an AI-powered productivity app that uses machine learning to analyze your screen and help you stay focused.
 It features real-time focus scoring, social accountability through groups, and beautiful progress visualization.
 Built with modern React and AWS serverless architecture."*

 ### Key Points to Highlight
 1. **AI-Powered**: "Uses Claude 3 Sonnet for intelligent screen analysis"